Spanish–Taíno War of San Juan–Borikén: Early political relations

-Aware of the events that had happened in the adjacent island of Hispaniola (previously named Kiseya by the native Tainos in the region) in the fifteen years since the Spanish first landed there, the caciques (a title akin to "chiefs") of Borikén tried different approaches.
+Aware of the events that had happened in the adjacent island of Hispaniola (previously named Kiseya by the Indigenous Tainos in the region) in the fifteen years since the Spanish first landed there, the caciques (a title akin to "chiefs") of Borikén tried different approaches.
 In 1508, Agüeybana I opted to welcome Juan Ponce de León warmly, after learning of the impending arrival from a group of caciques that had met the Spanish Conquistador in 1506.
 The negotiation process to meet the royal family took around a year and a half, with some caciques escorting him from Mona Island to the lands of Agüeybana, the Cayabo.
 Ponce de León found himself before the High Chief, his mother (and counselor) and her husband (actual relation to the cacique is unclear, but it could have been his father or stepfather), an uncle, two sisters, and a brother.

 Agüeybana offered to create a symbolic brotherhood with the Spanish through the ritual known as guaytiao, and joined Ponce de León along one of his sisters, while the other was bonded with nobleman Cristóbal de Sotomayor, who accompanied the Conquistador in this voyage.
 As part of the ceremony, this involved exchanged names and may have been the way in which the region would adopt the name of Ponce, while the cacique's mother became known as "Ines", his stepfather as "Francisco", while his uncle became known as "Luis".
 The Spanish in turn conferred the title of Don to all the men in Agüeybana's family.
 The royal family also agreed to collaborate with the Spanish on the encomienda system which allowed them authority of Taínos that were assigned to work for them (mostly members of the working naboría class, but also members of other classes under Agüeybana) while being introduced to Christianity, also allowing the Spanish to create Villa de Tavora within their domain.
 Acting as intermediary for the Spanish crown Ponce de León also asked, and was granted, a conuco (agricultural land and resources) to help sustain the settlers.
 In 1510, Agüeybana died and a process was executed immediately to transfer his powers to his younger sibling.
 (Note: Due to a number of mistakes and the inherent difficulty in adapting the phonetic pronunciation of Taíno language to another language since both "Agüeybana" and "güeybana" were first described on May 1, 1509, several variants of the title have emerged such as Hueybaná, Huebaná and Genubaná among others.
 In the 20th century, Salvador Brau erroneously asserted that the title of Agüeybana was the name of the older of the brothers, while the younger was named Güeybana.)
 After the conucos were created, Ponce de León sold them to Sotomayor, who used the yuca to sustain Tavora.